abanobmorkosgad/Boardgame_pipeline/README.md

 Review the Trivy reports and SonarQube analysis for any issues.

 ### Set up Monitoring Server
+1. Install prometheus and Grafana
+2. Import dashboards in Grafana

 ### Monitor Kubernetes Cluster with Prometheus